Jerry-licious/meme-the-spire/README.md

 # Meme the Spire
-Adds various different memes to your Slay the Spire experience.
+Adds various different memes to your Slay the Spire experience. *The memes only display at reward shop screens to maintain clarity in combat.*

 # Meme Collection File Format